Core outcome set development for intervention research on snakebite in South Asia: methodological case study

 Results:

 The COS development process involves results from a systematic review to develop an initial list of outcomes for a Delphi survey to develop COS for five intervention groups.
-The two-stage Delphi survey involved healthcare providers, patients and public, and potential COS users.
-This was followed by final consensus meeting and workshops to finalise "what" and "how' outcomes in COS should be measured in future.
-Insights around setting scope (global versus regional), modular design of Delphi, and several challenges for patient and public involvement (most people with snakebite have poor literary and there are no organised survivor groups).
+The two-stage Delphi survey involved healthcare providers, patients and the public, and potential COS users.
+This was followed by a final consensus meeting and workshops to finalise “what” and “how” outcomes in COS should be measured in future.
+Insights around setting scope (global versus regional), modular design of Delphi, and several challenges for patient and public involvement (most people with a snakebite have poor literary, and there are no organised survivor groups).

 Conclusions:

-The case study suggests the need for revising the current COS-STAD with more nuanced standards, in relation to scope, and stakeholder involvement thresholds.
-It also indicates need for developing guidance on modalities for patient and public engagement for disease conditions where no organised survivor groups exist, and in populations where literacy is poor.
+The case study suggests the need for revising the current COS-STAndards for Development (STAD) with more nuanced standards, in relation to scope, and stakeholder involvement thresholds.
+It also indicates the need for developing guidance on modalities for patients and public engagement for disease conditions for which no organised survivor groups exist and in populations in which literacy is poor.